New to the District?

 Realignment Committee members studied data provided by Templeton Demographics to assist them in making a boundary proposal.
 Among the data that Templeton compiled is current and future neighborhood demographics, enrollment projections, and school capacities.
 Click on the links to see the Request for Proposal supplied by Templeton and approved by the Board of Education.

-The proposal and the rationale for the proposal were made public during two forums Feb.
-11 and Feb.
-18 at the District’s Administration Center.
+The proposal and the rationale for the proposal were made public during two forums at the District’s Administration Center.

 History of Realignment Process

-It has been 18 years since Edmond Public Schools has undergone a a district-wide boundary realignment.
+It has been 18 years since Edmond Public Schools has undergone a district-wide boundary realignment.
 Since 1994, the district has undergone nine different boundary adjustments due to the opening of new schools and student population shifts.
-During that time period, the district has grown by nearly 8,000 students to become the third largest district in the state and the fastest growing district in central Oklahoma.
+During that time period, the district has grown by nearly 8,000 students to become the third largest district in the state and the fastest-growing district in central Oklahoma.